PKai94/AI-Artistic/PRIVACY_POLICY.md

 Welcome to the AI Artistic!

-This is an application that usesAI Artistic algorithm developed by KaiPha.
+This is an application that uses AI Artistic algorithm developed by KaiPha.

 Features: AI Art generation
 - Text To Image